Before we launch into what compound interest is, maybe we should start with a brief explanation of what interest means in the world of finance.

 The ugly side of compound interest

-Compound interest is all peachy – until you’re the one paying it if you have loans or any other outstanding debt (it’s what makes credit cards so hard to pay off!).
+Compound interest is all peachy - until you're the one paying it if you have loans or any other outstanding debt.

-The majority of loans and line of credit products offered by banks and credit unions (think home loans, credit cards, car loans) charge compound interest.
+The majority of loans and line of credit products offered by lenders and other financial institutions (think home loans, credit cards, car loans) charge compound interest.

-When you’re borrowing money, compounding interest works against you because you’re paying interest on the money you’ve borrowed.
+When you're borrowing money, compounding interest works against you because you're continuing to pay interest on the loan amount still outstanding.

-Unless you diligently pay off your credit card in full at the end of each month, compounding interest can make the outstanding balance get bigger and bigger as time goes on.
-If being unable to afford to pay off the credit card balance was the reason it was outstanding in the first place, the balance growing bigger because of compounding interest is a recipe for financial ruin.
+Unless you diligently pay off your credit card in full at the end of each month, compounding interest can make the outstanding balance grow as time goes on.

-Compounding interest is just one of the many reasons why knowing how much you can realistically afford to borrow is so important.
-Compound interest is great when it’s working for you but a right royal pain when it’s not.
+That's why it's important to understand how much you can realistically afford to borrow on any credit product.
+Compound interest is great when it's working for you but can whack you when it isn't.

 Savings.com.au's two cents

-Compound interest is one of the most important financial concepts to understand if you want to watch your money grow.
-Having a good grasp on what compound interest is and how it can boost your savings is something we think everyone needs to know.
-If you can understand the benefits of compound interest earlier in life, you’re a lot more likely to reap the rewards of it later on.
+Compound interest is one of the key financial concepts to understand if you want to watch your money grow.
+Having a good grasp on what compound interest is and how it can supercharge your savings is something we think everyone needs to know.
+If you can appreciate the benefits of compound interest earlier in life, you're a lot more likely to reap the rewards of it later on.